 A November day spent around Ladybower Reservoir26th May 2020

-If it not for other intrusions, there could have been many of account from previous years making their appearances on here in an effort to clear a backlog.
-Some even might have thought it a retrospective like what Cairngorm Wanderer is doing but that would be the wrong impression.
+If it not for other intrusions, there could have been many an account from previous years making their appearances on here in an effort to clear a backlog.
+Some even might have thought it to be a retrospective like what Cairngorm Wanderer is doing, but that would be the wrong impression.
 Other missives might have share sunny moments from those previously limited opportunities for outdoor exercise like what Tarmachan Mountaineering has been doing.
 Alas, the worries of the moment overwhelmed me so it only is now that I am getting to flesh out this post for your perusal.

 In many ways, the hike from November 2017 that is described here also reprised parts of a journey taken on a damp autumn day in another of the early years of this century.
-Then, the day improved as I continued all of the way Edale but the 2017 counterpart had no such need as it remained sunny all the way until sunset.
+Then, the day improved as I continued all the way to Edale, but the 2017 counterpart had no such need as it remained sunny all the way until sunset.

 Both walks, though separated by more than a decade, took a similar course: on arriving at Hope train station, I started to make my way towards Win Hill.
 It may have been a place that I have visited on numerous but every time has been different.
 Such is the spread of seasons and variability of weather that it is difficult if not impossible to see it and its surroundings in the same kind of light more than once.

 This time, my chosen route took me past Ryecroft and Thornhill Carrs on a variety of footpaths chosen to reach the top of Win Hill from the east.
 As I went over the top, the views all around and below me looked resplendent in the autumn sunshine.
 That I was not stopped in my track by the sights would be a surprise except that I had a circuit in mind before nightfall so that kept me moving, but the scenery was much enjoyed too, and the portfolio included views over Bamford and Yorkshire Bridge towards Stanage Edge as well as what you see above.